uditisinha/CommConnect_Django/README.md

 <ul>
   <li><strong>file_structure.html:</strong> This template file contains the whole file structure.
 All the folders and files inside these folders are displayed with this HTML file.</li><br>
   <li><strong>searched_files.html:</strong> This template file contains the files that the user has searched for.
 If user searches for "file1", all the files with "file1" in their name or keyword are displayed.</li><br>
   <li><strong>committees_list.html:</strong> This template file contains a list of all the committees that is there in the system.
-It also shows their conveners, and user can visit the convener's profile from this page.
+It also shows the user's position in that committee.
 Upon clicking on any committee, user is redirected to comms.html.</li><br>
   <li><strong>comms.html:</strong> In this template more details about the committee, that the user clicked on, is shown along with folders inside that committee that the user can redirect to.</li>
 </ul>